kashifsoofi/blog-code-samples/movies-api-with-go-chi-and-memory-store/README.md

 | TicketPrice | float64 |

 # Project Setup
-* Create a folder for project, I named it as `movies-api-with-go-chi-and-inmemory-store` but it usually would be at the root of the GitHub repo, or a subfolder in a mono reop.
+* Create a folder for project, I named it as `movies-api-with-go-chi-and-memory-store` but it usually will be the root of the GitHub repo so you can name it appropriately e.g. `movies-api`.
 * Execute following command to initialise `go.mod` on terminal
 ```shell
 go mod init github.com/kashifsoofi/blog-code-samples/movies-api-with-go-chi-and-memory-store